-The issuance by the U.S. PTO of the patent for the Ultera® low-emissions control technology keeps that technology exclusive to us.
-It applies to all our gas enginedriven products and may have applications to other rich-burn spark-ignited internal combustion engines.
-We have been granted patents for this technology in Europe, Australia, Brazil, Canada, Mexico, and have applications in process in India, Japan, and others.
-There is no assurance, however, that the Ultera low-emissions control patent applications will be approved in any other country.
+Our patents for the Ultera® low-emissions control technology applies to all our gas engine-driven products and may have applications to other rich-burn sparkignited internal combustion engines.
+We have been granted patents for this technology in Europe, Australia, Brazil, Canada, Japan, Mexico, Korea and Singapore.